Convergence analysis of two-grid methods for nonsymmetric positive definite systems: Convergence analysis of Algorithm

+which can be viewed as a \textit{left multiplicative perturbation} of the classical choice $R^{T}$.
+It is easy to see that $P_{\s M}$ satisfies the relative error estimate

-In this section, we analyze the convergence of Algorithm~\ref{alg:TG} with prolongation $P_{\star}$.
-A succinct identity for characterizing the convergence factor $\|E_{\rm TG}\|_{M}$ is established, followed by discussions on how the identity can be used to derive a class of optimal restriction operators and analyze the influence of $\Range(R^{T})$ on $\|E_{\rm TG}\|_{M}$.
+In this section, we study the convergence of Algorithm~\ref{alg:TG} with prolongation matrix $P_{\s M}$.
+Specifically, we first present an identity for $\|E_{\rm\s TG}\|_{M}$, and then discuss its use in deriving a class of optimal restriction matrices and in analyzing the influence of $\mathcal{R}(R^{T})$ on $\|E_{\rm\s TG}\|_{M}$.

-We start with a technical lemma, which provides a sufficient and necessary condition for $\|E_{\rm TG}\|_{M}<1$ (see the proof of Theorem~\ref{thm:identity} for details).
+We first prove a technical lemma, which provides a necessary and sufficient condition for $\|E_{\rm\s TG}\|_{M}<1$; see the proof of Theorem~\ref{thm:identity} for details.

-\begin{lemma} Let $\widetilde{A}$ and $\varPi_{A}$ be defined by~\eqref{tildA} and~\eqref{piA}, respectively.
+\begin{lemma} Let $\Pi$ and $\widetilde{A}$ be defined by~\eqref{pi} and~\eqref{tildA}, respectively.
 Then